WebAssembly/WASI/docs/Testing.md

 ## Writing tests

-Any source language may be used to write tests as long as the compiler is well-known and freely available.
+Any source language may be used to write tests as long as the compiler supports the wasm32-unknown-unknown target and is well-known and freely available.

 Each source file must be accompanied by a pre-compiled binary version of said source file.